isabella232/apprendasmoketests/ApprendaAPIClient/AccountPortalSwagger/csharp-client/docs/RolesApi.md

 <a name="apiv1rolesroleidsecurablesget"></a>
 # **ApiV1RolesRoleIdSecurablesGet**
-> InlineResponse2002 ApiV1RolesRoleIdSecurablesGet (string roleId)
+> UnpagedResourceBaseSecurable ApiV1RolesRoleIdSecurablesGet (string roleId)

 Get all securables for a role